 TTPD offers classroom and online active shooter training.
-For more information call 806-742-3931 or view a recording of the training at the following link: http://www.depts.ttu.edu/ttpd/Active\Shooter.php
+For more information call 806-742-3931 or view a recording of the training on the TTPD website.

-TTUHSC also has active shooter training resources available on the TTUHSC Emergency Preparedness site found at the following link: https://www.ttuhsc.edu/emergency/default.aspx Active shooter training resources can be found under the Active Shooter Training and Emergency Action Guides tabs.
+TTUHSC also has active shooter training resources available on the TTUHSC Emergency Preparedness web site.
+Active shooter training resources can be found under the Active Shooter Training and Emergency Action Guides tabs.